The README introduces the five layers on a minimal

 mask_snapshot: the exact mask used (not a copy of a reference — the value). -

 parallel:NULLfor a sequential run, or a plain list mirroring theparallel_spec()used.
-Dropped class to make the snapshot portable to serialization formats. -
+Dropped class to make the snapshot portable to serialization formats.
+The list also carrieseffective_strategy: the strategy actually applied bygenproc(), which differs fromstrategywhen the user passedworkerswithout an explicitstrategyandgenproc()auto-defaulted to"multisession".
+Both fields are recorded so the snapshot is self-explanatory:strategyis what the user asked for,effective_strategyis what was applied. -

 The snapshot lives inside the result.
 You can compare two results by